 LEAN Evangelist, All-Aboard!

 I am a LEAN evangelist because “boiling the ocean” does not exist in LEAN precisely because LEAN uses an engineering process to address every aspect of management.
 But, so much of what I read on the internet, like the article I quote, is piecemeal, I think one-off solutions do a disservice to Small Business Owners.
 Typical of management thinking these days, the Author’s suggestion that training is the answer is intuitively right but it doesn’t offer what LEAN offers.
+LEAN is the engineers’ way of structuring managing people, processes, and profits.

 LEAN on Training, An Example